Introduction to How Cameras Focus

 Even with the latest technology and amazing manufacturing standards, there is still a chance that your expensive DSLR and lens combination doesn’t give you sharp focus.
 In some cases, you might see a perfectly sharp image in your viewfinder, but the final image isn’t quite as sharp.
 Of course there could be many reasons why, but in some cases the lens might be slightly out of alignment.

 In this case, many DSLRs have a feature called “AF Fine Tune” which allows you to dial in a small compensation factor for a lens.
-Check your manual for this feature, and I’ll have a tutorial written about this soon.
+Check your manual for this feature, and I’ll have a tutorial written about this some day.
 I also mention this with one BIG warning!
 It is very easy for a new photographer to look at some photos and think, “These photos aren’t sharp – obviously I need to fine tune my settings!
 It couldn’t possibly be user error!”.
 I strongly recommend that you use AF Fine Tune as last resort after you have done extensive testing to make sure the problem is not in your technique or settings.

 If you have ever traveled down a road and see the air above the road look distorted and wavy as the hot air moves up, then you have seen heat distortion at work.
 If you are shooting with a telephoto lens, the distances are compressed and this type of distortion can make your images look very soft.
 This will happen over concrete or asphalt, as well as fields of grass and other surfaces.
 Depending upon where you live, you might see this often and it’s just something you need to be aware of.
 There really is no fix for it either than to shoot with a wider lens to lessen the effect.
+I see this effect when I shoot birds (cranes) in a field and can’t get a sharp image unless they are very close (they never are).

 Dirty Lens or Filter